ufidon/sec/labs/lab06/README.md

 # 3. add Greenbone gvm ppa and install
 sudo apt-add-repository ppa:mrazavi/gvm
 sudo apt install gvm
+# during the installation
+#	1. Do you want to enable redis unix socket in /etc/redis/redis.conf?
+Choose YES
+#	2. Configure database for gvmd-pg with dbconfig-common?
+Choose YES
+#	3. Host name of the PostgreSQL database server for gvmd-pg: Choose localhost
+#	4. PostgreSQL application password for gvmd-pg: LEAVE IT BLANK and let it to be generated randomly.

 # 4. Update greenbone (TAKE LOTS OF TIME)
 sudo greenbone-nvt-sync